 While paddling among the icebergs, we’re able to observe the antics of dozens of harbor seals hauled out on the ice.
 The glacier continues rumbling and thundering.
 Like the explorers here before us, the majesty and awe of this ice-carved landscape has etched itself into our memories.
 If time and conditions permit, we may hike up a newly-formed valley on the north side of the fjord, recently uncovered by the receding North Dawes Glacier.
 The icy glacial outwash river divides a meadow and scree slope and features a big waterfall.
 Black bears commonly come down to the meadow to graze.
 We'll take in the magnificent vistas and listen for the mournful howls of wolves.

 Sometime in the early afternoon, we'll reverse directions.
-We’ll proceed to Fords Terror, one of the most spectacular destinations in Alaska.
-There are several places to explore by paddleboard.
-Once again, it’s all about timing.
-We have to enter Ford’s Terror at slack tide, and we can only remain for an hour or so.
-The current builds exceptionally quickly and standing waves will block our escape.
+We’ll proceed past Fords Terror, one of the most spectacular destinations in Alaska.
+The current builds exceptionally quickly at ford's Teror, and standing waves would block our escape.
 Hence the name “Ford’s Terror.”
 An early surveyor of the area (Ford) described the standing waves in chilling terms.

 Although it’s late afternoon, we still have one more destination to visit, and it’s a beauty!
 We depart Ford’s Terror proceed for an hour to Sanford Cove, near the Sumdum Islands.
 Sanford Cove is the abandoned site of the mining community of Sumdum.
 Nothing remains of the town, other than a few pilings.
 This is prime salmon-spawning habitat, luring brown bears to the area.
 Black bears are on the prowl too, feasting on abundant berries.
 We hike along the bank of tiny Sanford Creek, through an old growth Sitka spruce and Douglas fir forest, and discover a stunning waterfall, illuminated by the late afternoon light in a remarkable grotto of ferns and mosses.
 It’s absolutely unbelievable, and it’s the perfect location for (you guessed it) another group photo!